 - Force can change the direction of the moving object

 There are two types of forces: contact force and non-contact force.
-Frictional force and muscular forces are the types of contact force while a magnetic force, the gravitational force, and the electrostatic force are the types of non-contact force.
+Frictional force and muscular forces are the types of contact forces, while magnetic force, gravitational force and electrostatic force are the types of non-contact forces.

 The pressure is defined as the force acting per unit area of a surface.
 Liquids and gases are capable enough of exerting pressure on the inner walls of the container in which they are kept.
 The pressure exerted by the air is known as atmospheric pressure.
 Following is the formula of pressure: